Caruso’s Legacy Robusto Root Beer

 The root beer was a little syrupy with heavy licorice and wintergreen flavors shining through.

-This root beer doumars2should probably not be rated too high, but because of the cool atmosphere and neat ice-cream cone experience, I have a lot of happy endorphins flowing through my brains so . . .
+This root beer should probably not be rated too high, but because of the cool atmosphere and neat ice-cream cone experience, I have a lot of happy endorphins flowing through my brains so . . .

 The Professor’s Grade: B –